petartotev/PT_Demo_NET_Kubernetes/README.md

 demo-release-helm   Deployment/demo-release-helm   <unknown>/50%   1         5         1          4m25s
 ```

 ⚠️ WARNING: TARGETS value `<unknown>/50%` is unexpected.
-The current CPU usage taken by `metrics-server` should have allegedly appeared there.<br>Seems like the `metrics-server` doesn't respond.
+The current CPU usage taken by `metrics-server` should have allegedly appeared there.
+It seems that `metrics-server` doesn't respond!

-7. Verify that the HPA is correctly configured to use metrics provided by Metrics Server:
+7. Verify that `HPA` is correctly configured to use metrics provided by Metrics Server:

 ```
 kubectl describe hpa demo-release-helm